-Apollo GraphQL
+Streamlining APIs, Databases, & Microservices | Apollo GraphQL

 There are few things in life more important than personal financial security, yet there are few things more confusing and complicated than personal finances.
 That’s a challenge that NerdWallet tackles by providing objective advice, expert information, and tools to help people better understand and manage their finances.

-With over 140 million visits to their tools and content, NerdWallet is constantly looking for ways to improve the user experience and give more value to their customers.
-Last year, they shipped 27 major new features to their mobile app alone.
+NerdWallet is constantly looking for ways to improve the user experience and give more value to their customers.
+Last year, they shipped many major new features to their mobile app alone.
 Next year they want to move even faster, adding new functionality and increasing speed and reliability of their apps.

 To hit these goals, the engineering team launched a code overhaul focused on implementing the Apollo GraphQL stack.

 “During the early research of this initiative, it was becoming increasingly obvious that we were not moving fast enough where possible,” said Neil Lokare, Senior Software Engineer at NerdWallet.
-“A good example was cookie-based authentication, which was built on complex code where the client was making far too many calls to different services--up to seven!
+“A good example was cookie-based authentication, which was built on complex code where the client was making far too many calls to different services–up to seven!
 And the infrastructure was inflexible, with back-end API concerns tightly coupled to the presentational concerns of the web pages.
 It was difficult to make changes to the code and, worst of all, it was error-prone for users.”

 This infrastructure was also making it difficult to enforce consistency across the user experience.
 Front end engineers leverage a wide range of services, from global authentication to specialized services such as fetching the latest mortgage rates.
 These integrations lived in libraries that made dependency management across codebases challenging.
 This model served the purpose to an extent, but it involved a significant amount of redundancy, middleware, and state management across platforms.

-BEFORE ADOPTING A DATA GRAPH: REDUNDANCY AND COMPLEXITY
+BEFORE ADOPTING A GRAPH: REDUNDANCY AND COMPLEXITY

-A data graph that overlays existing services infrastructure, and accessible to clients via GraphQL, was a natural fit for what NerdWallet wanted to achieve.
+A graph that overlays existing services infrastructure, and accessible to clients via GraphQL, was a natural fit for what NerdWallet wanted to achieve.
 By building a central menu of data across many services, they could anchor how front-end teams and back-end teams worked together to build features.

-AFTER ADOPTING A DATA GRAPH: SIMPLIFIED, PERFORMANT INFRASTRUCTURE
+AFTER ADOPTING A GRAPH: SIMPLIFIED, PERFORMANT INFRASTRUCTURE

 As Lokare explained, “a data graph provided a well documented, cross-functional API that could be easily used or extended by teams throughout engineering.
 And not only would it allow us to work faster, but it would directly improve the app experience— working more reliably when internet speeds slow and taking up less device CPU and memory footprint.”